 The Camp HOPE America Model

-The Camp HOPE America model, developed in partnership with the Mount Hermon Program Team, the Kidder Creek Camp team, and the staff of Alliance for HOPE International, is a values-based, “Challenge by Choice” program with a focus on praising children for observed and developing character traits through the course of a six-day program.
+The Camp HOPE America model, developed by the staff of Alliance for HOPE International, is a values-based, “Challenge by Choice” program with a focus on praising children for observed and developing character traits through the course of a six-day program.
 “Challenge by Choice” refers to challenging children to try new activities and activities with perceived danger or risk while allowing them to opt out of those activities if the challenge creates unmanageable stress or fear.
 It asks that campers challenge themselves and participate fully in the experience at-hand.
 The camper is responsible for determining and selecting what kind of participation level presents an optimal learning opportunity.

 Partnerships are Key

-At Camp HOPE Kidder Creek and Camp HOPE Alpine, all recreational activities are supervised by trained staff members who also operate weekly summer camps that are not focused on children exposed to family violence.
+At Camp HOPE America – California, Kidder Creek and Alpine, all recreational activities are supervised by trained staff members who also operate weekly summer camps that are not focused on children exposed to family violence.
 Specialized program activities and other therapeutic components are managed by Alliance for HOPE International.
-All recreational and program activities at Camp HOPE Lopez Lake are operated and supervised by staff members and volunteers of Alliance for HOPE International.
+All recreational and program activities at Camp HOPE America – California, Lopez Lake are operated and supervised by staff members and volunteers of Alliance for HOPE International.
 Hope, at all campsites and in all program activities, is defined as three things – believing in yourself, believing in others, and believing in your dreams.

 Camp HOPE America is partnered with the Center of Applied Research for Nonprofit Organizations at the University of Oklahoma (OU) for all evaluation research.
 Dr. Chan Hellman leads the research team and has published outcomes since 2013 on the powerful impact of Camp HOPE America in changing the way trauma-exposed children view themselves and their futures.
-To view the Camp HOPE America 2016 report, click here.
+To view the Camp HOPE America reports, click here.